JingweiToo/Machine-Learning-Toolbox/README.md

-# Machine Learning Toolbox for Classification
+# Jx-MLT : A Machine Learning Toolbox for Classification

 ---
 > "Toward Talent Scientist: Sharing and Learning Together"